Milbergs/wp-schema-plugin/README.md

 Todo:
 * create Schema Person for one and/or more attorneys for even better Google™ Rich Snippets;
+* provide templates and loops for Testimonial post type;
 * create shortcode for star rating;
 * allow more Business types;
 * optimize code, search for security issues;